RobinHankin/rot70/README.md

 ## Discussion

+Jacobi observed that 1^2+2^2+3^2+...+24^2=4900 was a perfect square and conjectured that this was the only nontrivial example.
+Jacobi's conjecture was proved to be true in the early 20th century, and an elementary proof was found in the 1980s.

+The conjecture suggests that it is possible to tile a 70x70 square with a 1x1, 2x2,...,24x24 square tiles but this is not the case.
+I have also determined that it is not possible to tile the 70x70 torus with these tiles.

 This directory contains functionality to see if there is a tiling of the 70x70 square with 1x1, 2x2, 3x3,..., 24x24 square tiles, but allowing for a rotated tiling pattern.